VictoriaNguyenMD/42-wildcard/README.md

 `brew reinstall xz` is suppoed to have lzma, such that when you use `import lzma`, there should be no errors.
 However, there is a warning when you run your python code.
 To silence the warning, run the code using `python -W ignore tweepy_stream.py`

 **`tweepy.error.TweepError: Twitter error response: status code = 429`**

 The 429 code is returned when a request cannot be served due to reaching the application’s rate limit.
 You have to wait for the limit to rese.
 According to the [Twitter Webstite](https://developer.twitter.com/en/docs/basics/rate-limiting), there are two initial buckets available for GET requests: 15 calls every 15 minutes, and 180 calls every 15 minutes.

 **`import` error**

 If there is an importation error, at the top of the code, write `import ______` with teh `______` being the missing import library.

+**Code keeps on running and doesn't stop**

+The listener is listening for the tweets.
+You can type `CTRL + C`.
+If this does not work, refer to this aritcle on [how to force quit via terminal](https://www.hongkiat.com/blog/force-quit-mac-app/).

 <!-- REFELCTION -->
 ## Reflection